playmint/ds/README.md

 ## 5. Destroying a map

 The `ds destroy` command essentially acts as the reverse of the `ds apply` command.
 If the user applies a manifest, running the `ds destroy` command and passing the same manifest will remove it.
+It is important to note that if you modify the files you recently applied, the destroy command will not work properly.
+It is worth keeping a copy of anything you have applied in the state you applied it in.

 As an example, if the user was to run this command from the root of the repository `ds apply -n local -z 1 -R -f contracts/src/maps/tutorial-room-1`, they will deploy the kinds, tiles, buildings and bags specified in the folder.
 If the user then runs `ds destroy -n local -z 1 -R -f contracts/src/maps/tutorial-room-1`, the tiles, buildings and bags specified in the manifest will be removed.
 The only thing that will remain deployed will be the kinds.